near/NEPs/0006-bingings.md

 ###### Panics
 * If `key_len + key_ptr` exceeds the memory container or points to an unused register it panics with `MemoryAccessViolation`;
+* If the scratch buffer size exceeds the limit panics with `MemoryAccessViolation`;
 * If returning the preempted value into the scratch buffer exceeds the memory container it panics with `MemoryAccessViolation`;